taxigy/taxigy.github.io/_posts/2015-08-11-programming-breadth-vs-depth.markdown

 crossposted: svbtle
 ---

+In a role-playing game, the player faces a choice: should the character develop more skills or deeper skills?
+Skill points are always limited.
+In learning, it's the same.
+You always have less resources than it's desirable and sometimes even necessary to finish all the tasks perfectly.
+So, in an oversimplificated model, there are two alternatives: go broad or go deep.

 # Coding challenges and contests: breadth
 There are various coding challenges out there.
 I'd reduce them into two major categories: "solve it fast" and "pretend it's a product".